Top 10 Tips to Optimize your Digital Advertising Campaign

 Do you know what the complete user journey is like for people clicking on your ads?
-The last thing you want to do is spend money on targeting and having the right people click or view your business, only to have them abandon the process.
-Here are some basic steps you can take to start checking your user journey is tickety boo:
+The last thing you want to do is spend money on targeting and getting the right people to click or view your business, only to have them abandon the process.
+Here are some basic steps you can take to make sure your user journey is top notch:

 What happens when the user clicks through from mobile, tablet or desktop?
 Are all the pages optimized for the relevant screen size?